MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/admin-reference.md

     - **AAD Application Secret** - The secret generated above.

-    - **AAD Resource** - Enter 00000015-0000-0000-c000-000000000000 (this is the AAD application representing Business Central, and should always be this same value).
+    - **AAD Resource** - Enter 00000015-0000-0000-c000-000000000000 (this is the AAD application representing [!INCLUDE[prodshort](../developer/includes/prodshort.md)], and should always be this same value).

 4. Save the changes.

 ## Enabling virtual entities

-Due to the large number of OData enabled entities available in Business Central, by default, the entities are not available as virtual entities in Common Data Service.
+Due to the large number of OData enabled entities available in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], by default, the entities are not available as virtual entities in Common Data Service.
 The following steps allow for enabling entities to be virtual, as needed.

 1. In Common Data Service, go to **Advanced find**.

-2. Look for “Available Business Central Entities” and select **Results**.
+2. Look for “Available [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Entities” and select **Results**.

 ![Catalog](../media/fovecatalog.png)